nawab312/AWS/AWS_IAM/Notes.md

   - **IAM Roles:** Entities that can assume a set of permissions, which can be assumed by users, services, or other AWS resources. `"Principal": {"AWS": "arn:aws:iam::123456789012:role/EC2Role"}`
   - **AWS Services:** Some AWS services can be principals, such as when you give an S3 bucket permission to be accessed by Lambda or EC2. `"Principal": {"Service": "lambda.amazonaws.com"}`
   - **AWS Account:** A specific AWS account can also be a principal, allowing resources to be accessed by any user within that account. `"Principal": {"AWS": "arn:aws:iam::123456789012:root"}`

+**Automating IAM Policy Enforcement to Avoid Security Misconfigurations:**
+- *IAM Access Analyzer* continuously analyzes IAM policies and resource-based policies to identify policies that allow unintended access.
+You can automate the use of Access Analyzer to identify security risks in your IAM policies, including over-permissioned roles or users.
+- Use *AWS Config* to create custom compliance rules that can automatically check if your IAM policies and roles comply with your security best practices.
+For example, ensure that IAM policies are not overly permissive or that MFA is enforced for users with administrative access.
 ### IAM Trust Policies ###
 A Trust Policy is a JSON document that defines which entities (users, roles, or AWS services) are allowed to assume an IAM role.
 Trust policies are attached to IAM roles and specify the **trusted principals** that can assume the role.
 This is useful in scenarios like granting cross-account access or allowing AWS services to assume roles.
 Trust Policy Structure
 - **Principal:** Defines which AWS user, role, service, or account can assume the role.